laymonage/slides-student-maintainer/slides.md

 But hey, we made it!

 Raise your hands if you use Django and you use `JSONField`.

-Thanks, glad you find it useful!
+Why on earth would you use it?
+Why don't you use actual models with real tables?
+Or, why not just use a no-SQL database?
+I'm joking, thank you, glad you find it useful!
 -->

 ---